goshevs/parallelize/README.md

 Although a fairly large number of commands in Stata are internally parallelized, the speed of execution of specific algorithms such as bootstrapping, jackknifing and imputation could be accelerated by utilizing a computing cluster.
-The aim of package `parallelize` is to help researchers in parallelizing their analyses and submitting jobs directly from their local copy of Stata to the Linux computing cluster at Boston College (and potentially any cluster running Torque(PBS)).
+The aim of package `parallelize` is to help researchers with parallelizing their analyses and submitting jobs directly from their local copy of Stata to the Linux computing cluster at Boston College (and potentially any cluster running Torque(PBS)).